-- Test the mixture doesn’t damage the shade or stain light colours by dabbing a little on a hidden spot of carpet, and waiting for it to dry.
+- Test that the mixture doesn’t damage the shade or stain light colours by dabbing a little on a hidden spot of carpet and waiting for it to dry.

 - Blot the ammonia mixture onto the stain with a clean towel, and wait 5 minutes.